ofirgall/learn-nvim/chapters/00-why-should-i-learn.md

 1. Put down the bottle
 1. Close the bottle

-Wouldn't be easier just say "Hey can you pour me glass of water?"
+Wouldn't it be easier to just say "Hey, can you pour me glass of water?"
-Well that how it feels to use other editors after you are using vim, vim lets you "talk" to the editor.
+Well, that how it feels to use other editors after you're using vim, vim lets you "talk" to the editor.

 #### Feel "at home" everywhere
 Most TUIs programs support `vim` binds which will make you feel fast in any program that you usually use, `less`, `man`, `tmux` and many more.

-You can fell "at home" in browsers too, with the [vimium extension](https://addons.mozilla.org/he/firefox/addon/vimium-ff/)
+You can feel "at home" in browsers too, with the [vimium extension](https://addons.mozilla.org/he/firefox/addon/vimium-ff/)

 Edit files through `ssh` with ease

 #### Lightweight and Native
-nvim is lightweight, startup fasts, renders fast and a lot of the plugins tends to use a strong native binary to run the heavyweight tasks. \
+nvim is lightweight, starts up fast, renders fast and a lot of the plugins tend to use a strong native binary to run the heavyweight tasks. \
 For example, to search for text across the project [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) runs [ripgrep](https://github.com/BurntSushi/ripgrep).

 #### Rich plugin ecosystem
 nvim has a huge community that develops plugins for everything you can and can't imagine. \
-nvim doesn't miss any IDE feature that other IDE's has to offer. nvim plugins are the first to "evolve" when new tech is coming to the IDE world nvim community is the first to adapt it, e.g: ripgrep
+nvim doesn't miss on any IDE feature that other IDEs have to offer. \
+nvim plugins are the first to "evolve" when a new tech is coming to the IDE world, the nvim community is the first to adapt it, e.g: ripgrep

-You can take a look at [awesome nvim plugin list](https://github.com/rockerBOO/awesome-neovim) I recommend to "watch" to get updates about new plugins.
+You can take a look at the [awesome nvim plugin list](https://github.com/rockerBOO/awesome-neovim).
+I recommend to "watch" to get updates about new plugins.

 ---